FtoonAbushaqra/SeqLink/Link_ODE/README.md

 > Yulia Rubanova, Ricky Chen, David Duvenaud.
 "Latent ODEs for Irregularly-Sampled Time Series" (2019) [[arxiv]](https://arxiv.org/abs/1907.03907)

+## Updates and Modifications
+**Modifications** have been made to the original code by Futoon  Abushaqra

+The modifications are marked with comments in the code (e.g., # Modified code).

+These changes are in the follwoing files  [run_models, utils, ode_rnn, parse_data, likelihood_eval, encoder_decoder, base_model].

+The original instructions provided below can still be used to run this modified code.

 <p align="center">
 <img align="middle" src="./assets/viz.gif" width="800" />
 </p>